These are The 6 Best Underrated Towns in Hawaii

 Things to Do: Molokai Public Library, the Port of Kaunakakai Wharf

-So, there you have it.
-A selection of towns to visit, all with something to remember them by.
+So, there you have it—a selection of towns to visit, all with something to remember them by.
 For many residents, these towns are their homes, where they raise their families, and where they have come to learn and understand the history and significance of their little patch on this Earth.